rosali920/neuropointillist/02_quick_start_tutorial.md

         * elements of your design matrix (regressors of interest)
     * the data in setlabels must be in the same order as the data in the set files
     * the headers of the setlabels files must be consistent across sets and consistent with headers in the covariate file (below; if specified)
-    * Note that in the quick start tutorial, High and Low are two contrast regressors (1 or 0) convolved with an HRF
+    * Note that in the quick start tutorial, High and Low are two contrast regressors (1 or 0) convolved with a hemodynamic response function.
+See [fmriInR](https://github.com/madhyastha/fmriInR) for how to generate such convolved values.

     Below is an example of what your fMRI setlabels file could look like, where ... represents TRs not shown: